 Cassette

-Cassette is inspired by the vernacular of technical lettering found commonly in routing and plotter environments.
-It also draws upon typewriter gothics and The Hershey Fonts.
+Cassette is inspired by three primary sources: the technical lettering commonly found in routing and plotter environments, typewriter gothics faces and Dr Allen Hershey’s Hershey Fonts.
 It began as a unused concept for a custom typeface and evolved into its current state.
 Cassette is a *skeleton* font whereby weight is added by increasing the thickness of its stroke.
 It is the house face of the typographic (ad)venture Counter Forms.

 Adjustable Scriber, Adolf W. Keuffel.
 Patent US2011195A, 13 August 1935.